openharmony/docs/en/application-dev/reference/apis-basic-services-kit/common_event/commonEvent-nfc.md

 Indicates that the NFC RF field is on.

 - Value: usual.event.nfc.action.RF_FIELD_ON_DETECTED
-- Required subscriber permissions: ohos.permission.MANAGE_SECURE_SETTINGS (for system applications only)
+- Required subscriber permissions: none

 When the NFC RF field becomes available, the event notification service is triggered to publish this event.